colonetti/bruc/README.md

 | :-----:     | :-:                   | :-:               |
 | 687,653     | 714,145               | 55,440            |

 Choosing to include binary variables for the hydro units significantly increases the difficulty of the model, although the number of additional binary variables might not reflect it.
-We summarize bellow the number of additional variables included in the model for each of the hydro models.
+We summarize below the number of additional variables included in the model for each of the hydro models.

 | Hydro model           | Additional binary variables   |
 | :-----:               | :-:                           |